 The four housing problems are:1.
 Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
-More than one person per Notes:
+More than one person per room, 4.Cost Burden greater than 30%

 The following is a breakdown of disproportionate housing problems by race/ethnicity and income levels: